githubnext/copilot-workspace-user-manual/conceptual-overview.md

 *The user is warned that their task is too ambiguous and that their intent needs to be clarified*

-## Proposed Specification

-In order to jumpstart the user with the selected task, Copilot Workspace generates a bulleted list which articulates the state that the codebase would be in after resolving the task (effectively answering the topic question).
+After the current specification, Copilot Workspace generates a “proposed specification”, which is a bulleted list which articulates the state that the codebase would be in after resolving the task (effectively answering the question in the topic).
 And in particular, the proposed specification is focused on defining the success criteria of the task, as opposed to getting into implementation details (which is the role of the [plan](#plan)).

 <img src="images/proposed-spec.png" width=600 alt="Proposed specification">